arborchat/arbor-go/README.md

 - ~~Build a better client-side data structure for modeling the conversation tree that would support fast lookup times for siblings.~~
 - Implement a test client that creates random subtrees as the server runs.
 - ~~Implement a graphical indicator for when a message has siblings.~~
+- Implement scrolling through history relative to an arbitrary cursor, rather than the current leaf message
 - Implement subtree switching and find a good heuristic for choosing the default path within a subtree the first time that you view it
 - Implement replies (easy once the other stuff is done).